EddieJ03/156_PA2/README.md

 - `sd` is for running Part 2 with sanity checker ONLY
 - `ecd` is for running Part 3 Extra Credit Decoder

+ Obama is 0, W. Bush is 1, and H. Bush is 2

+ ### How To Run Docker Container
+ - Build Image: `docker build -t <image-name> ./`
+ - Run Container: `docker run -d -p 5000:5000 --name mini-pres-classifier <image-name>:latest`